 4. Goodwill Impairment

 Conversely, IFRS introduces a more granular approach by requiring goodwill to be tested for impairment at the cash-generating unit (CGU) level.
 This entails a more detailed assessment, where an impairment loss is acknowledged if the carrying amount exceeds the recoverable amount.
-While this method allows for a more specific evaluation of impairment, it can also be more intricate and demanding in practice.
+While this method allows for a more specific evaluation of impairment, it can also be more intricate and demanding.

 5. Presentation of Financial Statements

-Differences between GAAP and IFRS also extend to the presentation of financial statements.
+GAAP Vs. IFRS also extends to the presentation of financial statements.
 Under GAAP, a classified balance sheet is a requirement, necessitating the segregation of assets and liabilities into current and non-current categories.
-This structured approach provides clarity regarding an entity's liquidity and long-term obligations and offers a standardized presentation format.
+This structured approach clarifies an entity's liquidity and long-term obligations and offers a standardized presentation format.

 In contrast, IFRS takes a more flexible stance by not mandating a classified balance sheet.
 Entities following IFRS have greater latitude in designing the presentation of their financial statements.
 This flexibility allows organizations to tailor their balance sheets to suit their specific business operations and financial reporting needs.
 While GAAP's structured approach offers consistency and comparability, IFRS's adaptable framework enables a more customized representation of financial positions, making it suitable for diverse industries and business structures.